ErikKassubek/GoChan/tracer/README.md

 ## What?
 GoChan-Tracer implements drop in replacements for channel operations in Go.
-Those replacements can be used to create a trace of the executed program as described in [1].
+Those replacements can be used to create a trace of the executed program similar to the trace described in [1].

 ## Installation
 ```